josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * ***Model:*** After you get your result.csv file, you can use the command lines shown in the second part to get an estimated price result.

 * ***Analysis:*** You can get figures of the same format as ours by using the command lines shown in the third part, and all the figures and .html files will be kept in the folder called 'images'.
-Using the interaction function, you are able to estimate the rent of your desired apartment and compare it to the prices listed on the renting websites.
-In this way, you are able to make price comparisons in several ways and pick the most efficient one.

-## F. Limitations
+## G. Limitations

 * ***Data Collection:***
  Our project's primary data source was the Zillow API which is a comprehensive platform.
 However, it does not encapsulate the entirety of available rental listings.
 A significant portion of properties not listed on Zillow were omitted from our analysis.
 We also omitted a significant number of listings that did not include a value for 'Living Area,'- a potential sampling bias.